ornobalam/NextGatkSNPs/README.md

 nextflow run -c process_3k_v0.3.conf process_3k_v0.3.nf --ref ref.fa --list batch.csv --chrom chrom.txt
 ```

+Note that you can add more individuals to the GenomicsDB databases by changing the GenomicsDBImport argument from --genomicsdb-workspace-path to --genomicsdb-update-workspace-path.

 ## CALL SNPS

 Now that you have GenomicsDB files for each chromosome, you can use them to call SNPs